DevTeam/Pure.DI/README.md

 ### ResolveMethodModifiers Hint

-Overrides modifiers of the method `public T Resolve<T>()`.
+Overrides the modifiers of the `public T Resolve<T>()` method.

 ### ResolveMethodName Hint

-Overrides name of the method `public T Resolve<T>()`.
+Overrides the method name for `public T Resolve<T>()`.

 ### ResolveByTagMethodModifiers Hint

-Overrides modifiers of the method `public T Resolve<T>(object? tag)`.
+Overrides the modifiers of the `public T Resolve<T>(object? tag)` method.

 ### ResolveByTagMethodName Hint

-Overrides name of the method `public T Resolve<T>(object? tag)`.
+Overrides the method name for `public T Resolve<T>(object? tag)`.

 ### ObjectResolveMethodModifiers Hint

-Overrides modifiers of the method `public object Resolve(Type type)`.
+Overrides the modifiers of the `public object Resolve(Type type)` method.

 ### ObjectResolveMethodName Hint

-Overrides name of the method `public object Resolve(Type type)`.
+Overrides the method name for `public object Resolve(Type type)`.

 ### ObjectResolveByTagMethodModifiers Hint

-Overrides modifiers of the method `public object Resolve(Type type, object? tag)`.
+Overrides the modifiers of the `public object Resolve(Type type, object? tag)` method.

 ### ObjectResolveByTagMethodName Hint

-Overrides name of the method `public object Resolve(Type type, object? tag)`.
+Overrides the method name for `public object Resolve(Type type, object? tag)`.

 ### DisposeMethodModifiers Hint

-Overrides modifiers of the method `public void Dispose()`.
+Overrides the modifiers of the `public void Dispose()` method.

 ### FormatCode Hint

 Specifies whether the generated code should be formatted.
 This option consumes a lot of CPU resources.
-This hint can be useful for examining the generated code or for giving presentations, for example.
+This hint may be useful when studying the generated code or, for example, when making presentations.

 </details>

-## Development environment requirements
+## Requirements for development environments

 - [.NET SDK 6.0.4xx or newer](https://dotnet.microsoft.com/download/dotnet/6.0)
 - [C# 8 or newer](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-version-history#c-version-80)